 For this purpose, it provides a migen.actorlib.sim.SimActor class.
-The constructor takes a generator as parameter, and a list of endpoints (similarly to the base migen.flow.actor.Actor class).
-The generator implements the actor's behaviour.
+The constructor takes a generator as parameter, which implements the actor's behaviour.
+The user must derive the SimActor class and add endpoint attributes.
+The busy signal is provided by the SimActor class.